 The good news is that this is the perfect time for quality cuddly time with your dogs.

 What do I need when I’m stuck inside with dogs?

 No matter if you’re having to stay home or preparing for an emergency, it’s always wise to have extra supplies on hand for your dogs.
 Especially when you have to be stuck inside with dogs.

-Extra bag or two of dog food - I like to keep one bag ahead on my dog's food whenever I’m stuck home.
+Always keep an extra bag or two of dog food.
+I like to keep one bag ahead on my dog's food whenever I’m stuck home.

 During times of quarantine or social distancing, its best to keep two bags ahead of dog food.
 We’ve noticed that dog food is sold out or delayed in shipment.